yosshy/bergenholm/docs/FAQ.md

 ## Why Bergenholm was created?

-* Local repositories are useful for mass servers installation, but not necessary for only one.
-MAAS and Cobbler aren't fit at the case.
-Bergenholm doesn't need them, but it can be used with the existing repos.
+* Local repositories are useful for mass servers installation, but not necessary for only one or a few.
+MAAS and Cobbler aren't fit at the case because they need to have local repositories.
+Bergenholm doesn't, but it can be used with the existing repos.

 * MAAS and Cobbler are too complex to be developed.
 Bergenholm is Flask based, so it's easy to learn and hack it.